 What should I wear or bring on a project?

-For all projects, please wear long pants, long sleeve shirt, work gloves, a hat, sunscreen, and sturdy boots or shoes that support the ankle.
+For all projects, required clothing includes long pants, long-sleeve shirt, work gloves, a hat, sunscreen, and sturdy boots or shoes, preferably that support the ankle, and rain gear in case the weather changes.

 - For day projects, bring at least two quarts or water for a full day, your lunch, and snacks.
 Some day projects may provide lunch and snacks, so check with the project leader.
 Depending on the locale, you may wish to bring insect repellent.